ThomasPetkovic/HackHive-2025/README.md

 - **Catching Up on Missed Lectures** – When students miss classes, they rely on static lecture notes or recordings that don’t provide interaction or clarification, making it difficult to catch up efficiently.
 - **Lack of Personalized Tutoring** – Traditional tutoring can be expensive or unavailable when needed.
 Generic study materials don’t adapt to individual learning paces, leading to gaps in understanding.
 ## Proposed Solution
-CourseHelper aims to overcome these challenges by offering:
+CourseHelpr aims to overcome these challenges by offering:

 - **Interactive Games** – Engaging activities with points and rewards to enhance learning.
 - **Quizzes and Feedback** – Real-time assessments to help students track progress.